 From these general observations, two particular strategic ones can be made.
 The first is that it is imperative to affirm that the debate, and continued struggle to foreground debate, embraces more and other than politics as such - if politics be taken as conducting the matters of the polis, the community-state.
 It is a struggle over onte, being, the conditions for the possibility of politics.
 Nothing could be more foolish, or more arrogant than the Victorian and NSW Premiers' militant and unreflective approach to such a matter.
 Yet if one confusedly sees this issue as bounded by the 'political' their conduct falls neatly into the category of the progressive enlightenment, and the long march against ignorance.
 The second is that discussion of the real and myriad technical problems of these processes can be counterproductive if it takes us away from the determination to foreground what this all means for the human beings we will become.

-Guy Rundle is the co-editor of Arena Magazine, which is well known in Melbourne and Australia more broadly as a publication that has made an impact on political and cultural interpretation and practice over a period of more than thirty years.
+Guy Rundle is the co-editor of Arena Magazine.
 This article was first published as the editorial in Arena Magazine, vol. 58, April-May 2002, pp. 2-3.
 Visit the Arena site and take out a subscription.
 Image courtesy of Dartmouth College.

 Rundle, Guy, 'Death & life', Evatt Journal, Vol. 2, No. 4, June 2002.<https://evatt.org.au/post/death-life>